Workers’ Comp Doctor Says You’re Fine? Here’s What to Do (Legal Second Opinion Guide)

 • Delayed reporting of injury by the worker.

 This does not mean you’re not injured.
 It simply means you may need a more comprehensive evaluation by a doctor who will truly advocate for your health and recovery.
+If you are facing a denied claim, an attorney can help you challenge the findings.

 Why and How to Get a Second Medical Opinion